Registering for the Tests

 Online, mail, and phone registration resources

-To protect the validity and fairness of the SAT and SAT Subject Tests, the College Board has instituted some important changes to registration and test-day requirements for 2012-13.
-Students will be prompted to provide an acceptable photo with their registration for all SAT exams administered in the 2012-13 academic year.
-If they are registering for a test date in March 2013 or later, a photo is required.
+To protect the validity and fairness of the SAT and SAT Subject Tests, students will be prompted to provide an acceptable photo with their registration for all SAT exams administered in the 2013-14 academic year.
 The photo that students provide will become part of their Admission Ticket, and will be available to the students’ high schools.
 In the event of an investigation involving the validity of a student's test scores, the photo may be made available to institutions to which the student has sent test scores.
 Any college that is granted access to a student's photo will first be required to certify that the student has been admitted.
 Note: Students are not required to provide a photo if they are in the 8th grade or below.

 Photos must be properly focused with a full-face view, be clearly identifiable as the student, and match the student's appearance on test day.
 Students will have the opportunity to crop and reposition their photos after uploading them.
 If a photo is not easily recognizable as the student, we cannot admit the student to the test center.